-Within Upstream, we ensure operational continuity, reliability, and availability of provided services, as well as modern, user-friendly solutions.
+Within Upstream, we ensure operational continuity, reliability, and availability of provided services, as well as modern, user-friendly solutions

-ORGANISATION ENTITY'S OPERATIONS IN THE SECTOR) constitutes the banking service system, which includes:
+ORGANISATION ENTITY'S OPERATIONS IN THE SECTOR)

 - retail banking;

 - business banking;

 - corporate banking;

 - capital markets; and

 - investment banking.

 Our activities at this level are based on strong foundations, such as risk management, finance, human resources, and strategy.
 Within ORGANISATION, we strive to ensure continuous development of technology and operations, as well as employee competencies and the building of organisational culture.